Native Ads vs. Display Ads: What are the Differences?

 Native ads are ads that appear as part of the design and flow of the web page they are located on.
 Rather than standing out as an obvious hard-selling ad, native ads tend to have an editorial look and feel, with a softer selling approach.
-Native ads commonly appear as sponsored posts in social media news feeds, as listings in search results on search engines such as Google or Bing, and as recommended content by content discovery platforms like Outbrain.
+Native ads commonly appear as sponsored posts on premium publisher sites on the open internet, as with Outbrain, on social media news feeds, and as listings in search results on search engines such as Google or Bing.

 What Do Native Ads Look Like?

-Although native advertising is a fairly new online phenomenon, it’s taken a stronghold on the online advertising industry.
+Although native advertising is not as old as Google ads, it’s taken a stronghold on the online advertising industry.
 Native ads are highly engaging, and eminently suited to mobile, with a click through rate of up to 0.38% for premium native ads viewed on a smartphone.
 On desktop, the average CTR is 0.16% – half that of mobile, but way more than display ads.

 The Differences Between Display Ads & Native Ads

-In an ad-saturated world, where pop up ads have a 73% disapproval rating, 64% of people say ads are annoying or intrusive, and there are an estimated 500 million downloads of ad blocking software, native advertising has carved a comfortable, and less obtrusive, niche.
-With the explosion of programmatic native advertising, native ads are now overtaking display ads.
+In an ad-saturated world, only 10% of people say that don’t find digital ads annoying.
+At last count, there were over 760 million downloads of ad-blocking software worldwide.
+Among these depressing numbers, native advertising has carved a comfortable, and less obtrusive, niche.
+In fact, with the continued growth of programmatic native advertising, native ads are now overtaking display ads.
 But that doesn’t mean display ads are on the way out.
 Hardly.
-In 2017, display ad spend on the US reached $37.2 billion, up from $26.15 billion in 2015.
+In 2022, display ad spend in the US reached $63.5 billion, up from $56.7 billion in 2021.

 The future is yet unknown, but in the meantime, many performance marketers are hedging their bets, using their budgets to leverage the advantages and strengths of both display and native advertising in their online strategy.